PDP vs. MA-PD Plans

 Those who enroll in a Medicare Advantage plan (Part C) can also choose a plan with prescription drug coverage.
 A Medicare Advantage Prescription Drug plan (MA-PD) is a Medicare Advantage (Part C) plan that includes prescription drug coverage.

 MA-PD plans are offered by private companies that contract with Medicare to provide Part A, Part B and Part D benefits.
-Medicare Advantage Plans include Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs), Private Fee-for-Service (PFFS) plans, or Medicare Medical Savings Account (MSA) Plans.
+MA-PDs include health maintenance organizations (HMOs), preferred provider organizations (PPOs), private fee-for-service (PFFS) plans, or Medicare Medical Savings Account (MSA) plans.
+Some Medicare Advantage plans may cover more services not included in Part A or B, like vision, dental or hearing coverage.

 PDP and MA-PD Drug Coverage